Royals vs. Twins Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has put up 83 hits with 12 doubles, four triples, 12 home runs and 20 walks.
-He has driven in 42 runs with 23 stolen bases.
+- Witt Jr. has recorded 85 hits with 13 doubles, four triples, 12 home runs and 20 walks.
+He has driven in 43 runs with 25 stolen bases.

-- Witt Jr. hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .353 with a walk and four RBI.
+- Witt Jr. will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .389 with a double, a walk and five RBI.

 Witt Jr. Recent Games